 Around the same time, my older brother Mike began his coffee obsession.
 He had taken the traditional route into coffee drinking as a college student.
 But now in his thirties, he started studying every detail of coffee preparation in order to get the perfect cup.
 Over the years, along with him, I learned about beans, coffee regions, roasting, grinding, and espresso machines.

 From these origins, I developed a compulsion to seek out the best coffee shops in each city I visit.
 From Hanoi, Vietnam to Auckland, New Zealand, to Daegu, South Korea, I’ve spent eight years exploring the world looking for the best coffee on offer.

 This obsession goes beyond the coffee itself.
 For me drinking a cup of coffee is an immersive experience.
 Just as important as the coffee is the ambience of the cafe.
 The background music, the quirkiness of the interior design, and even the attitude of the baristas is scrutinized before I deem a coffee shop worthy of one of the best in the city.

-And so, here’s my list of the top six independent coffee roasters in El Poblado, Medellín.
+And so, here’s my list of the top five independent coffee roasters in El Poblado, Medellín.
 These are in no particular order.
 I much prefer all of these coffee roasters to the Starbucks coffee shops that have been popping up in El Poblado.
 Note the above photo is from Pergamino Cafe.